Social Media Engagement

 Nearly 80pc admitted they are concerned their brand is at risk.
-The main reason for not being as engaged with customers is lack of qualified resources.
-They also point to their failing to have a good grasp of how online conversations are impacting their brand.
-The majority said they recognize the problem areas and are taking actions to rectify them.
-Some solutions they are looking into is dedicating a more substantial portion of the marketing budget toward the social/digital space.
-They realize this is important in order to gain the necessary resources for increased message customisation across the web, email, and social media.
+The main reason for not being as engaged with customers is a lack of qualified resources.
+They also point to their failure to have a good grasp of how online conversations are impacting their brand.
+The majority said they recognize the problem areas and are taking action to rectify them.
+One solution they are looking into is dedicating a more substantial portion of the marketing budget toward the social/digital space.
+They realize this is important in order to gain the necessary resources for increased message customization across the web, email, and social media.

 However, the survey said a significant portion of marketers appear to be limited in analytical competency, indicating they either have no analytical experience concerning digital media (6pc), stop at the basic systematic level (29pc), or struggle to tie analytics back to the campaign strategy (28pc).

 A great portion of those surveyed regarding direct mail seemed confused as to the best options for postage to send a direct mail campaign.
-Most could not name and outlet to purchase postage outside of a local post office.
-The majority was unaware purchasing postage was available online.
+Most could not name an outlet to purchase postage outside of a local post office.
+The majority were unaware purchasing postage was available online.

 A third of marketers surveyed said they use their company website as a corporate brochure, while more than half (55pc) concentrate on offers and campaigns to specifically drive website interaction.
 Only a small number of marketers (11pc) tailor each website visitor’s experience.

 Most Companies Are Missing The Power of Social Media

 “These figures indicate that a mass marketing strategy is still considered the norm by many,” said David Eldridge, Alterian’s CEO.
 “There is still much room to improve both website and email engagement strategy through message customization, particularly based on individual preferences and needs rather than a particular segment.
 However, marketers seem slightly more advanced when it comes to email, understanding the importance of targeted interaction in this channel.”